LSSTDESC/DeblenderVAE/README.md

 # Deblender_VAE
+Warning: If you wish to use the deblender presented in this paper, an updated version of the code is available here: [https://github.com/astrodeepnet/debvader](https://github.com/astrodeepnet/debvader)

 This repository hosts the code used in Arcelin, B., Doux, C., Aubourg, E. & Roucelle, C. _Deblending galaxies with Variational Autoencoders: a joint multi-band, multi-instrument approach_.
 Mon.
 Not.
 R. Astron.
 Soc.
 (2020). https://arxiv.org/abs/2005.12039.